Chart Color Schemes

 Five Dock - Abbotsford shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Five Dock - Abbotsford exceeds broader benchmarks with 42.5% of residents aged 15+ holding university qualifications compared to 30.4% nationally and 32.2% in NSW.
+Educational attainment in Five Dock - Abbotsford is notably high, with 42.5% of residents aged 15+ holding university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 27.7%, followed by postgraduate qualifications (11.9%) and graduate diplomas (2.9%).
-Vocational credentials are also prominent with 27.8% of residents aged 15+ holding such qualifications, including advanced diplomas (12.1%) and certificates (15.7%).
-Educational participation is high with 26.8% of residents currently enrolled in formal education, comprising 8.8% in primary, 7.2% in secondary, and 5.4% in tertiary education.
+Vocational credentials are also prevalent, with 27.8% of residents aged 15+ holding such qualifications - advanced diplomas at 12.1% and certificates at 15.7%.
+Educational participation is high, with 26.8% of residents currently enrolled in formal education, including 8.8% in primary, 7.2% in secondary, and 5.4% pursuing tertiary education.

-There are six schools operating within Five Dock - Abbotsford educating approximately 3,517 students.
-The area has above-average socio-educational conditions with an ICSEA score of 1094.
-Educational mix includes three primary, two secondary, and one K-12 school.
-The area functions as an education hub with 16.4 school places per 100 residents, significantly higher than the regional average of 10.5, attracting students from surrounding communities.
+There are six schools operating within Five Dock - Abbotsford, educating approximately 3,517 students.
+The area has above-average socio-educational conditions (ICSEA: 1094) and functions as an education hub with 16.4 school places per 100 residents, significantly above the regional average of 10.5.
+This attracts students from surrounding communities.

 Frequently Asked Questions - Education